HeleneRebelo/Unsupervised-ML---Clustering/README.md

 Categorize the songs into an appropriate number of clusters.
 Is K-Means an effective method for creating playlists or should we explore other algorithms or methods in our playlist creation process?

-## Tools used

-Python pandas
-Pyhton SciKit Learn
-Plotly for visualization
-Also a presentation on the project

 ## Folder Structure

 /docs: This directory contains the final presentation for the project.